oznfc/localdesktop/README.md

 Polar Bear helps you run a desktop Linux environment on your Android device.

-> This is a Rust rewrite of the original [Polar Bear](https://github.com/polar-bear-app/polar-bear-app) project, which was written in Kotlin and C++.
+> New Polar Bear is a Rust rewrite of the original [Polar Bear](https://github.com/polar-bear-app/legacy) project, which was written in Kotlin and C++.
 The aim of this rewrite is to make it more stable, portable, and able to do the development work on Android.

 ## How it works